StonedEdge/Retro-Lite-CM4/README.md

 ### Contributors
 I'd like to thank these people in no particular order for the awesome work you have done to help me complete this project.

-* Dmcke5 for designing the case assets, including machining our prototypes, code and much more.
-Wouldn't have been possible to complete this without you
+* Dmcke5 for designing the case assets, including machining/anodizing the prototypes, doing most of the code and much more.
+Wouldn't have been possible to complete this without you - a team effort
 * Gmanmodz for always being an inspiration for me to get into building handhelds and the modding scene
 * YveltalGriffin/Mackie, for suggesting various hardware changes and reviews to PCB/schematics.
 His help was invaluable in learning new things about PCB design
 * Juckett D, for creating the Aegis CM4 and offering tips and tricks along the way.
 Check out his work here: https://github.com/juckettd